maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/layout_-_titles,_axes_and_ticks.md

 # Axes

 There a number of options for the way axes are formatted.
+The major ones will be covered below, whilst the [online reference](https://plot.ly/python/reference/) should be consulted for all possible options.

 ## Axis Titles